 It is almost as big as thinking about having a child (we said almost).
 You have to think through all the ways having a pet will change your life, what to expect, and how to prepare.

 When you have a pet, it seems like finding a new place to live is even more difficult than usual because not all rentals in Chico California allow residents to have pets.
-Then you're required to do even more research to find the rentals that allows your little-loved pet to move with you.
+Because of that, you're required to do even more research to find the right rental that allows your pet to move with you.

 We know it can be hard to live in an apartment with a pet.
 As a pet owner it's important that you have things around the house to keep your little friend entertained.

 Toys not only keep your pet entertained but they also give them exercise and keep them from destroying things around your apartment because they're bored.

 Below are some ideas to keep your pet busy while living in Chico or Redding apartments.